ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 1. To send your changes to another editor [for review](editorial_workflow.md), click **Send to review**.

-1. When the Content item is ready for publication:
+1. When the content item is ready for publication:

     - Click **Publish** to publish it immediately.
     - Click **Publish later** to set a specific publication date.